chriseppstein/chriseppstein.github.com/content/posts/2011-04-02-my-wiife-told-me-a-joke.markdown

 > Wife: Owls say "Who".

 > Me: I got it.
-Does it mean I'm weird if I don't care who said it -- I just
+Does it mean I'm weird if I did't care who said it -- I just
-> wanted to know how I could be less "owly".
+> wanted to know how I could work on becoming less "owly".

 Sometimes, my wife must think she is married to Sheldon Cooper from Big Bang Theory.